leonardo-tesseralabs/Manual-Graphical-Calculation-View-Remediation-Helper/README.md

-# Graphical View Manual Remediation Helper
+# [LEGACY] Graphical View Manual Remediation Helper

+## THIS IS NOT MAINTAINED, ONLY HERE FOR REFERENCE RE: GENERATING STATUS REPORTS.
+WILL BE DEPRECATED

 ## Overview